dxvid-pts/dame/README.md

 ### WARNING

 Using gitpod to run this program is currently not possible.
 This is a result of gitpod adding the port number in front of the domain name.
 This results in a problem where the client cannot establish a socket connection to the server.
+Should there be any problems setting everything up locally, we offer personal help for the installation.
+Just send an email to: daves.mail424@gmail.com

 ## Projektfeatures